The Way East

 On Jan.
 2, 2016, the couple was driving to a birthday party in Burns when they saw a massive group of people in the Safeway parking lot holding flags, banners and posters.
 This protest marked the beginning of what would become a 41-day occupation of the refuge.

-The occupation took place after father-and-son ranchers Dwight and Steven Hammond were resentenced to prison for arson on federal land in 2015.
-Far-right activist Ammon Bundy, a car fleet manager in Nevada, took it upon himself to protest the sentencing, starting with the rally at Safeway.
+The occupation took place after father-and-son ranchers Dwight and Steven Hammond were resentenced in 2015 to prison for arson on federal land.
+Far-right activist Ammon Bundy, a car fleet manager from Nevada, took it upon himself to protest the sentencing, starting with the rally at Safeway.
 About 300 protesters were present, only 50 or 60 of whom were members of the community, according to University of Oregon professor Peter Walker’s book Sagebrush Collaboration: How Harney County Defeated the Takeover of the Malheur Wildlife Refuge.
 The protest moved to Malheur Wildlife Refuge that night, guns and all.

 That first day at Safeway, Arbuthnot and Wilhelm knew something big was unfolding before their eyes, but as members of the community themselves, were unsure of how to get involved.